bbkane/bbkane.github.io/_posts/2017-10-27-An-Isolated-and-Reproducible-Ansible-and-Vagrant-Setup.md

 ## Launch a small VM network

 At this point, we've installed all the programs we need to.
 The rest of this is creating the right files and running commands.
-I've created a [GitHub repo]() with the appropriate files and minimal instructions to get the network up and running.

 ```bash
 mkdir -p ~/Code/Vagrant/small_network